tresoldi/distfeat/README.md

 - Allow to specify, check, and derive geometries
 - Decide whether to have `.features2graphemes()` defaulting to boolean values (i.e., `t_values=True`)
+- Decide on how to specify undefined when using truth values, such as in `.features2graphemes()` (considering that `None` cannot be passed as a value)

 ## Community guidelines